Philipbear/ms1_id/README.md

   ```bash
   ms1_id lcms --project_dir lc_ms --sample_dir data --ms1_id_libs data/gnps.pkl data/gnps_k10.pkl --ms2_id_libs data/gnps.pkl
   ```
 Here, `lc_ms` is the project directory.
-Raw mzML or mzXML files are stored in the `lc_ms/data` folder, and both MS1 and MS/MS annotations will be performed.
+Raw mzML or mzXML files are stored in the `lc_ms/data` folder.
+Both MS1 and MS/MS annotations will be performed, and the results can be accessed from `aligned_feature_table.tsv`.

 For more options, run:
   ```bash
   ms1_id lcms --help
   ```
 Expected runtime is <1 min for a single LC-MS file.

 ### Annotate MS imaging data